 What is the purpose of the new laws?

-How will it affect people?
+How will people affect people?

 What is the impact on companies?